mtsfreitas/WeatherRESTful/README.md

 ### How to Use:

+1. Type the desired city name in the code.

-1. Open the Weather App on your iOS device.
+2. Open the Weather App on your iOS device.

-2. Type the desired city name in the search field.

-3. Tap the search button or wait for automatic updates.

-4. The app will display the current temperature and a brief weather description for the selected city.
+3. The app will display the current temperature and a brief weather description for the selected city.

 ### Notes: